Tender Boat Accident Attorney in Miami

 Contact Us Today

 If you or a family member suffered a serious injury or died in a cruise ship tender boat accident, don’t hesitate to contact us.
 Our lawyers have extensive experience handling all types of cruise ship accident claims.
 We’re based in Miami, Florida, with years of experience in the cruise ship field of law.
-We have the knowledge and resources you need for a strong personal injury or wrongful death claim.
+We have the knowledge and resources you need for a strong Miami personal injury case or wrongful death claim.
 Learn more about your specific case during a free consultation.
 Call (305) 638-4143 today.